finnagin/OperationsAndWorkflows/docs/overlay.md

 # overlay

-This operation adds additional qedges and/or kedges.
+This operation adds additional qedges and/or kedges and/or result edge bindings.

 ### input requirements